gotrash/theme/site/content/docs/5.3/customize/optimize.md

 ## Lean JavaScript

-Bootstrap's JavaScript includes every component in our primary dist files (`bootstrap.js` and `bootstrap.min.js`), and even our primary dependency (Popper) with our bundle files (`bootstrap.bundle.js` and `bootstrap.bundle.min.js`).
+GoTrash Theme's JavaScript includes every component in our primary dist files (`bootstrap.js` and `bootstrap.min.js`), and even our primary dependency (Popper) with our bundle files (`bootstrap.bundle.js` and `bootstrap.bundle.min.js`).
 While you're customizing via Sass, be sure to remove related JavaScript.

 For instance, assuming you're using your own JavaScript bundler like Webpack, Parcel, or Vite, you'd only import the JavaScript you plan on using.
 In the example below, we show how to just include our modal JavaScript: